 1/3 cup White Miso, refrigerated section of grocery store

 silken tofu, optional

-2. Stir in the bonito flakes and let steep for 3 minutes.
-Pour liquid through a fine mesh strainer and press the flakes to release any juice.
+2. Stir in bonito flakes and let steep for 3 minutes.
+Pour liquid through a fine mesh strainer and press flakes to release any juice.
 You now have Dashi Broth!

-3. Pour the Dashi Broth back into the stockpot and place over simmering heat.
-In a small bowl, add the White Miso, ladle in 1/2 cup of dashi broth and stir until smooth.
+3. Pour Dashi Broth back into stockpot and place over simmering heat.
+In a small bowl, add White Miso, ladle in 1/2 cup of Dashi broth and stir until smooth.

-4. Pour the White Miso into the Dashi broth and stir until combined.
-Dice silken tofu and add it to the Miso soup, if desired.
+4. Pour White Miso into Dashi broth and stir until combined.
+Dice silken tofu and add it to Miso soup, if desired.
 Serve immediately or cool to room temperature and store in the refrigerator.
 Enjoy!